 Commerce Decisions supports the design, definition and implementation of a robust assessment process to final selection of the product/service required by the procurement team.
 Each of these large, complex and strategic procurements leverage our unrivalled experience, in-depth subject matter expertise, proven methodologies – including Structured Criteria Development (SCD) and Real Value for Money (RVfM) – and market leading technology, the AWARD® software solution.

 We are privileged to support such prestigious Canadian procurements, and I am personally proud of our involvement.
-If you’d like to understand more about how we are supporting important procurements in Canada, I’d be delighted to hear from you, you can get in touch below.
+If you’d like to understand more about how we are supporting important procurements in Canada, we’d be delighted to hear from you, you can get in touch below.